Federal Signal SiraTone

-SiraTone is a defunct brand of electronic outdoor warning sirens produced by Federal Signal Corporation which began production in the early 1980s.
-These sirens were designed to broadcast high-intensity warning signals over a large area.
-SiraTone products are/were used for natural disaster notification, HAZMAT incident notification, fire call systems, and more.
+SiraTone is a defunct variety of electronic outdoor warning sirens produced by Federal Signal Corporation beginning in the early 1980s.
+These sirens were designed to broadcast high-intensity warning signals over large areas for public safety applications.
+SiraTone systems were used for natural disaster notification, HAZMAT incident alerts, fire call systems, and other emergency warning purposes.

 The SiraTone product line is no longer in production.
-The product line was succeeded by the Modulator and DSA (Directional Speaker Array) electronic outdoor warning sirens.
+It was succeeded by the Modulator series and Directional Speaker Array (DSA) electronic outdoor warning systems.

 Products

-Six models of outdoor warning sirens were produced under the SiraTone brand.
-Model numbers are designated by the lettering EOWS (Electronic Outdoor Warning Siren) and an asterisk, followed by a number representative of the respective siren's decibel output or speaker array setup.
-All models utilize re-entrant speaker horns, arrays of 100 watt speaker drivers, and produce six standard signals.
+Six primary models of outdoor warning sirens were produced under the SiraTone brand.
+Model numbers are designated by the prefix EOWS (Electronic Outdoor Warning Siren), followed by an asterisk and a number representing the siren's power output or speaker configuration.
+All models utilize re-entrant speaker horns, arrays of 100-watt speaker drivers, and electronic tone generation.